ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick States.rst

 .. _sdk_qtquick_qt_quick_states:

 QtQuick Qt Quick States
 =======================

-.. rubric:: Related Types
-   :name: related-types

 Many user interface designs are *state driven*; interfaces have configurations that differ depending on the current state.
 For example, a traffic signal will configure its flags or lights depending on its state.
 While in the signal's ``stop`` state, a red light will turn on while the yellow and the green lights will turn off.
 In the ``caution`` state, the yellow light is on while the other lights are turned off.

 In QML, *states* are a set of property configurations defined in a :ref:`State <sdk_qtquick_state>` type.
-Different configurations could, for
+Different configurations could, for example:
-example:

 -  Show some UI components and hide others
 -  Present different available actions to the user